-This is the final unit in the tecnical indicator module of the course.
-Today we will look at the Parabolic SAR indicator.
+This is the final unit in the technical indicator module of the course.
+Today we will look at the Parabolic SAR indicator on the German DAX (DAX PSAR).
 This will help you determine when to enter and exit the market, once you find a trend.
-You already know from the RSI unit that J Welles Wilder created this parabolic SAR indicator.
+You already know from the DAX RSI unit that J Welles Wilder created this parabolic SAR indicator.
 This article will be fairly short, because it is a simple indicator.

 Be aware that the indicator does not work well at all in a ranging market!